roboraptor/LocalPOSjson/README.md

 - **Payment Settings**: Setup your bank IBAN, Constant Symbol, and default messages for QR payments.
 - **Receipt Customization**: Configure custom headers and footers for printed/exported receipts.
 - **EET**: Preparations for EET (Electronic Registration of Sales) configuration.
+- **Database Management**: Integrated tools to verify, create, seed, or wipe the local database directly from the UI.

 ---